humbly submitted by someone who wears two hats: poetry editor and poet. I am writing from both perspectives.

 2. Query if there’s something you don’t understand.
 Don’t expect an answer right away, but if after a reasonable time, your query isn’t answered, it’s probably a good sign that they won’t have time to look at your work.

 3. Include a cover letter.
 For e-mail submissions, this can be in the body of the e-mail or as an attachment; although I prefer receiving these in the body of the e-mail.
-The cover letter should contain your contact information and a brief biography in the third person.
+The cover letter should contain your name, your current mailing address, your e-mail address and a telephone number, and a brief biography in the third person.
 If you don’t have any writing credits, you can write about your reading experience; perhaps you’ve read at a couple of open mics; i’ve seen people mention such info as who their favourite writers are, but i’d keep it minimal.

 4. For your submission, make sure you follow the format outlined in the guidelines about file types, spacing, etc. Don’t send your work as a PDF if they say no PDFs. if you’re sending visual poems, JPGs are the way to go, not word processing documents which make messes of spacing and fonts because they vary from computer to computer.